AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • A second offense of reckless driving in a one-year period

-You’ll need to maintain the SR-22 for three years following the date your license is reinstated.
+You’ll need to maintain the SR-22 for three years following the reinstatement of your license.
+Your insurance can file the form on your behalf for a small fee.
 Expect higher auto insurance premiums when you have an SR-22, as it means you’re classified as a high-risk driver.

 Defensive Driving Courses

 Defensive driving is a method of avoiding hazards on the road.
 It includes practices like leaving enough space between you and the car in front of you and avoiding aggression.
 In South Dakota, defensive driving courses are four to eight hours long.
+Depending on the provider, completing a defensive driving course in South Dakota may qualify drivers for an auto insurance discount.
+Unlike in some states, South Dakota does not offer a point reduction system for completing a defensive driving course.
+In other states, point reductions serve as an incentive to encourage drivers to take the course after receiving traffic violations.
 Find a course near you at https://www.nsc.org/safety-training/defensive-driving/courses/online.

 Civil Suit Thresholds